🌲 Front Range Plant FinderPlant finder

 Is European wild ginger good for the Colorado Front Range?

-Yes.
-European wild ginger is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, European wild ginger is a well-suited groundcover for Colorado's Front Range.

 How big does European wild ginger get?